Matthew 28:18-20, Matthew 22:37-39

 In 2017, a new church planting movement, The Great Commission Collective (GCC), was formed.
 In November of 2017 HBCYR joined the GCC.

 We are grateful for our rich heritage, and now move forward with a renewed passion to be a worshipping and sending church in the GCC.
+As a result, our church is no longer associated with Harvest Bible Chapel Chicago (Pastored by James MacDonald).

 The Scriptures show that the elders serve by leading and that their responsibility involves the spiritual oversight of the congregation.
 All elders are equal in authority but not necessarily equal in influence.